 - 125g individual pot of soy pudding

 For many people, beginning to consume more tofu is a challenge as it can be a food many of us are not familiar with.
 And if we don't know how to use it correctly, it can be quite soggy and bland.
-Some of my top tips are:
+Here are my top tips for adding it to your diet.

 - Look out for frozen edamame.
 These are already shelled and ready to eat once defrosted, making life much easier.